Healthdirect Free Australian health advice you can count on.

 A person may be diagnosed with metabolic syndrome if they have at least 3 of the following:

-• maintaining a healthy weight or losing weight if you need to — which should improve insulin resistance, lower blood pressure and improve cholesterol levels
+• maintaining a healthy weight or losing weight if you need to — this should improve insulin resistance, lower your blood pressure and improve cholesterol levels.

-• exercising for 30 to 60 minutes on most days — this will help reduce weight, improve cholesterol and blood glucose levels and help lower blood pressure (anyone new to exercise should check with their doctor before starting)
+• doing regular exercise for at least 30 to 60 minutes on most days — this may help you reduce weight, improve cholesterol and blood glucose levels and help lower blood pressure.
+Anyone new to exercise should check with their doctor before starting.

 • stopping smoking, as smoking increases the risk of metabolic syndrome

-In children and adolescents, lifestyle changes like reducing screen time and increasing sport can reduce the risk of developing metabolic syndrome later in life.
+In children and adolescents, lifestyle changes like reducing screen time and increasing sport can reduce their risk of developing metabolic syndrome later in life.

 Are there any medicines to treat metabolic syndrome?

-There are no medicines specifically to treat metabolic syndrome, but you may need medicines to treat some of the contributing conditions, such as high blood pressure or high cholesterol.
+There are no medicines that specifically treat metabolic syndrome.
+You may need medicines to treat some of the contributing conditions, such as high blood pressure or high cholesterol.

 Can metabolic syndrome be prevented?

-Improving your lifestyle (see below), in terms of physical activity, diet, and being a healthy weight, can help prevent these risk factors or delay their development.
+Improving your habits, such as getting regular exercise, eating a balanced diet, and maintaining a healthy weight, can help prevent these risk factors or delay them.

 Resources and support